The Warren Buffett Paradox

 People that work for Warren Buffett earn a salary they spend in companies belonging to…Warren Buffett.

-The fewer money people spend, the less money Warren makes.
+The less money people spend, the less money Warren makes.

 Social-economic inequalities are therefore neither good for the poor nor the rich.